Coherent-state path integrals in quantum thermodynamics: Path integrals in frequency space

-\textbf{\emph{The necessity for the convergence factor}}---This second approach illustrates well the importance of the convergence factor $e^{i\omega_n\delta}$.
-Suppose we neglect this factor, that is, we forget the implicit time ordering of the path integral, and simply consider
+\textbf{\emph{The necessity for the convergence factor}}---This second approach illustrates well the importance of the convergence factor $e^{i\omega_n 0^+}$.
+Suppose we neglect this factor, that is, we forget the implicit time-ordering of the path integral, and simply consider